 The Academic Malpractice Procedure (owned by the Division of Campus Life) was revised and updated for September 2019.
-This document contains general academic malpractice guidelines and information for staff members on handling cases of plagiarism and academic malpractice:
+This document contains the University’s definitions of malpractice, general points on helping to prevent malpractice, what might indicate malpractice, and process information around the handling of suspected cases of malpractice:

 - Guidance to students on plagiarism and other forms of academic malpractice

 - Academic malpractice flowchart for staff (new October 2020)

 - Plagiarism or Poor Practice - guidance for staff when trying to determine whether a piece of work contains plagiarism or poor academic practice (new October 2020)

 Any queries relating to the updated Academic Malpractice Procedure should be addressed to Matt Valentine (Student Conduct and Discipline Manager) (Matthew.Valentine@manchester.ac.uk).